lsst/dp0-2_lsst_io/tutorials-examples/portal-beginner-ES.rst

 ..
 No estoy seguro de "point-like" lo traduzco como puntual

-En este punto las casillas que seleccionan los parámetros de "extendedness" y "detect_isPrimary" pueden ser desmarcadas ya que no es necesario para este tutorial recopilar los datos de estas columnas, solo se busca restringir la consulta basándose en sus valores.
+En este punto las casillas que seleccionan los parámetros de "extendedness" y "detect_isPrimary" pueden ser desmarcadas ya que no es necesario para este tutorial recopilar los datos de estas columnas, sino que sólo se busca restringir la consulta basándose en sus valores.

 ..
 At this point the boxes selecting the "extendedness" and "detect_isPrimary" parameters can be unchecked, because it is not necessary for this tutorial to actually retrieve the data in those columns, only to constrain the query based on their values.